Is your house ready for company at a moments notice?

 *Disclaimer: These are not miracle products.
 You do need to apply elbow grease in your cleaning.
 I do not make any money from promoting these products.

-Window cleaner: Ammonia free, generic is great, extremely versatile.
-Do you can remove stains from your carpet with window cleaner?
+- Window cleaner: Ammonia-free, generic is great, extremely versatile.
+It will is able to remove stains from your carpet with window cleaner?
 Or spray and wipe your wood floors for a great shine?
-And some more great uses such as insect repellent, jewelry cleaner, de-greaser, clean your children’s toys, counter top cleaner, tile floor cleaner, whiteboard eraser, appliances, kitty litter boxes, phones, crystal, and the list goes on.
+And some more great uses such as insect repellent, jewelry cleaner, de-greaser, clean your children’s toys, countertop cleaner, tile floor cleaner, whiteboard eraser, appliances, kitty litter boxes, phones, crystal, and the list goes on.

-Essential Oils-Lemon, orange, and tea tree oil: Essential oils mixed with vinegar with the correct ratio can be an extremely effective cleaning tool for you household.
+- Essential Oils-Lemon, orange, and tea tree oil: Essential oils mixed with vinegar with the correct ratio can be an extremely effective cleaning tool foryouru household.
 Non-toxic, safe, and biodegradable these cleaners come in a wide array of products for your household.